SmartGrazeProject/Designing-new-methodologies-integrating-accelerometers-and-geolocation-sensors-/README.md

 You can contact the author here if needed : nicolas.tilkens@junia.com

 The video recordings of the animals will be put on a open access repository, the link will be updated in this description.

-You can contact the author here if needed : nicolas.tilkens@junia.com